This location has multiple holiday properties

 Le Pommier is a romantic, yet modern 30m2 garden room with glazed windows opening to a private terrace.
 The terrace has sun all day and lovely views over the romantic country side.

-However, there are facilities for making tea and nespresso coffee, and there is a mini fridge.
+There are facilities for making tea and coffee in your room, and there is a mini fridge.

 A sofa, armchair and coffee table near the windows serve as a sitting area in your room.